 Diana Rowe says kid-friendly Colorado’s Copper Mountain Ski Resort is perfect for families of all ages — and, of course, multigenerational families.
 Whenever her grandkids are asked who is their favorite snowboarding instructor…CJ at Copper Mountain is number one!
 There are so many reasons to love Copper: from its convenient location to affordable accommodations, snow tubing, ski & snowboard school, other fun family activities and, of course, great snow conditions.
 This is a ski resort the whole family is sure to love, from little ones to teens.

-The resort also offers free childcare to families spending time and money in town.
+In typical years the resort also offers free childcare to families spending time and money in town.
 Wednesday through Saturday from 5:30 pm – 10:00 pm during ski season parents can drop their kids off for up to three hours of babysitting.
 Just bring along your dinner or shopping receipt for $30 or more at pick up.
 But this is on hiatus for the 2020-2021 ski season.

 TravelingMom Tip: Get a room!
 Seriously make it a long weekend and book a condo (like we did) or hotel room.
 Totally worth bunkering down together and creating more memories with the family — or in my case the multigenerational family.